Either/Or (Kierkegaard book): Themes

-The various essays in Either/Or help elucidate the various forms of aestheticism and ethical existence.
+The various essays in Either/Or help clarify the various forms of aestheticism and ethical existence.
 Both A and Judge Vilhelm attempt to focus primarily upon the best that their mode of existence has to offer.

 A fundamental characteristic of the aesthete is immediacy.
 In Either/Or, there are several levels of immediacy explored, ranging from unrefined to refined.
 Unrefined immediacy is characterized by immediate cravings for desire and satisfaction through enjoyments that do not require effort or personal cultivation (e.g. alcohol, drugs, casual sex, sloth, etc.) Refined immediacy is characterized by planning how best to enjoy life aesthetically.
 The "theory" of social prudence given in Crop Rotation is an example of refined immediacy.
 Instead of mindless hedonistic tendencies, enjoyments are contemplated and "cultivated" for maximum pleasure.
 However, both the refined and unrefined aesthetes still accept the fundamental given conditions of their life, and do not accept the responsibility to change it.
 If things go wrong, the aesthete simply blames existence, rather than one's self, assuming some unavoidable tragic consequence of human existence and thus claims life is meaningless.
 Kierkegaard spoke of immediacy this way in his sequel to Either/Or, Stages on Life's Way.

 Commitment is an important characteristic of the ethicist.
 Commitments are made by being an active participant in society, rather than a detached observer or outsider.
 The ethicist has a strong sense of responsibility, duty, honor and respect for his friendships, family, and career.
 Judge Vilhelm uses the example of marriage as an example of an ethical institution requiring strong commitment and responsibility.
 Whereas the aesthete would be bored by the repetitive nature of marriage (e.g. married to one person only), the ethicist believes in the necessity of self-denial (e.g. self-denying unmitigated pleasure) in order to uphold one's obligations.

 Kierkegaard stresses the "eternal" nature of marriage and says "something new comes into existence" through the wedding ceremony.
 The aesthete doesn't see it that way.
 The aesthete makes a "half hour’s resolution" but the ethical person, and especially the religious person, makes the "good resolution".
 Someone devoted to pleasure finds it impossible to make this kind of resolution.
 The ethical and "Christian religious" person make the resolution because they have the will to have a true conception of life and of oneself."
 A resolution involves change but for the single individual this involves only change in oneself.
 It never means changing the whole world or even changing the other person.